Rules of the Road

 In our thoughts, words, and actions we cultivate a sense of respect.
 We respect one another on this team, we respect every public office, and we respect every individual we encounter on the campaign trail, including our competitors.
 The better we hold up this value among ourselves, the better it will reflect outside.
 It will represent a quiet antidote to the idea that this project is too audacious to be taken seriously.

 We seek to serve and unify a diverse nation.
-Let us build a campaign team and a coalition of supporters that kindly embraces and reflects the increasingly diverse party and country to which we belong.
+Let us build a team and a coalition of supporters that kindly embraces and reflects the increasingly diverse country to which we belong.
 We will honor this value not just in our makeup but in our practices, as we proactively work to include people of different backgrounds and viewpoints in every major decision, and cultivate a sense of welcome to all.

 Honesty is in our nature, and it is one of our greatest means of restoring faith in our democracy among everyday Americans and building a national movement rooted in trust and faith in our country and our beliefs.
 Internally and externally, our effort will be characterized by fidelity to the truth.